-Gig-Hub: Translation Services Skill Pool
+Gig-Hub: Translation Services Skill Pool (Summer 2019)

 Companies are always looking to expand their markets, and this often means doing business in the global marketplace.
 The ability to communicate in the native language of the customer is a valuable asset for companies and professionals doing business abroad, and translation services are in high demand for companies who lack multilingual employees.
 Translation services projects may include translating a business letter, a web site, or longer documents.
 Most requests will be for written content, but some may request live translations.
 Different projects will require different levels of proficiency in both English and the language(s) of interest.
 Applicants are encouraged to submit writing samples in all languages for which they wish to be considered.

 Gig-Hub offers students real-world experience with startup companies and other professionals who offer short-term, limited-scope projects, or “gigs,” for pay.
 Gig-Hub is an on-campus job, even if the company is based off-campus.
 Many projects are open to students with basic skills in a general area who are eager to apply those skills outside of the academic setting.
 However, some projects require previous experience or very specific skills, so it is important that applicants clearly describe their skill level and past experience in their resume.
 Applicants may also use the optional portfolio document to provide examples of relevant experience.

 Students apply to one or more “skill pools” within the Gig-Hub program; each is listed as a separate position in Handshake.
 The Hurt Hub will hire as many as 50 students across the 8 skill pools; however, being hired in a skill pool does not guarantee any particular amount of hours or pay.
 When a startup or company submits a project request, The Hurt Hub advertises that project to students who are in the relevant skill pool.
 You’ll have 24-36 hours to confirm your interest and availability for that gig.